Exact deconfined gauge structures in the higher-spin Yao-Lee model: a quantum spin-orbital liquid with spin fractionalization and non-Abelian anyons

-First, the TRS can be spontaneously broken if we consider the model $\hat{H}'_{S=1}$ on the decorated honeycomb lattice (also known as the star lattice) \cite{PhysRevLett.99.247203}, with each site in the honeycomb lattice replaced with three sites of a triangle.
-For simplicity, we set all the inter-sublattice and intra-sublattice couplings to be the same $J=1$.
+First, the TRS can be spontaneously broken if we consider the model $\hat{H}'_{S=1}$ on the decorated honeycomb lattice (also known as star lattice) \cite{PhysRevLett.99.247203}, with each site in the honeycomb lattice replaced with three sites of a triangle.
+For simplicity, we set all bond couplings to be the same $J=1$.
 Its low energy state sector and the effective Hamiltonian are similar to those on the honeycomb lattice, but now the leading order $\hat{H}^0$ gaps $d^z$ fermions with nonzero Chern number $\nu=\pm1$.
-As a result, the weak four-fermion interaction in Eq.~\eqref{ferm} which couples $d^z$ with $f$ fermions must be irrelevant, and $|\psi_G\rangle=|d^z\rangle\otimes |f\rangle$ is still a good approximation of the ground state before projection. $|f\rangle$ is the ground state of the quadratic mean field Hamiltonian $\sum_{\langle i j\rangle }\langle i d_{i}^{z} d_{j}^{z}\rangle_d\left(if^{\dagger}_if_j+H.c.\right)$ with $f_i=\frac{1}{2}(d_i^x-id_i^y)$ on all sites \footnote{We still assume $J_z$ cancels the antiferromagnetic Ising couplings arising from the second order perturbation to simplify the discussion.}, which is also gapped with nonzero Chern number, and the ground state now has non-Abelian Ising topological order.
-More interestingly, the $\mathbb{Z}_2$ vortex has a zero mode which hosts a projective representation of $U(1)_z$ spin rotation symmetry with quantum number $S_z=\frac{1}{2}$.
-The reason is similar to that in the spin-$\frac{1}{2}$ Yao-Lee model \cite{Yao2011}.
-Since the $f$-fermions have a nonzero Chern number $\nu=\pm1$, the $S^z$ spin Hall conductance is quantized as $\sigma^s_{xy}=\nu\frac{\hbar}{2\pi}$.
-As a result, if we insert a $\mathbb{Z}_2$ $\pi$-flux (or $-\pi$-flux equivalently) in a plaquette, an $S^z=\pm\pi\times\sigma^s_{xy}=\pm\nu\frac{\hbar}{2}$ will accumulate around the $\mathbb{Z}_2$ vortex.
-This implies the existence of a zero mode with a fractionalized quantum number $S^z=\frac{1}{2}$, and the sign of the accumulated spin $S^z=\pm\frac{\hbar}{2}$ corresponds to whether the zero mode is occupied or not.
-Remarkably, the existence of fractionalized $S^z=\frac{1}{2}$ in this spin-1 model is a direct evidence of spin fractionalization in the ground state.
+As a result, the weak four-fermion interaction in Eq.~\eqref{ferm} which couples $d^z$ with $f$ fermions must be irrelevant, and $|\psi_G\rangle=|d^z\rangle\otimes |f\rangle$ is still a good approximation of the ground state before projection. $|f\rangle$ is the ground state of the mean field Hamiltonian $\sum_{\langle i j\rangle }\langle i d_{i}^{z} d_{j}^{z}\rangle_d\left(if^{\dagger}_if_j+H.c.\right)$ with $f_i=\frac{1}{2}(d_i^x-id_i^y)$ on all sites \footnote{We still assume $J_z$ cancels the antiferromagnetic Ising couplings arising from the second order perturbation to simplify the discussion.}, which is also gapped with nonzero Chern number, and the ground state now has non-abelian Ising topological order.
+More interestingly, the $\mathbb{Z}_2$ vortex has a zero mode which hosts a projective representation of $U(1)_z$ spin rotation symmetry with half quantum number $S^z_{\text{eff}}=\frac{1}{2}\sigma^z=\frac{\hbar}{2}$ in the low energy subspace $\mathcal{G}$.
+Since the $f$-fermion has a nonzero Chern number $\nu=\pm1$ and its $U(1)$ electric charge is $S^z_{\text{eff}}=\hbar$, the $S^z_{\text{eff}}$ spin Hall conductance is quantized as $\sigma^s_{xy}=\nu\frac{\hbar}{2\pi}$ \cite{Yao2011}.
+As a result, if we insert a $\mathbb{Z}_2$ $\pi$-flux (or $-\pi$-flux equivalently) in a plaquette, an $S^z_{\text{eff}}=\pm\pi\times\sigma^s_{xy}=\pm\nu\frac{\hbar}{2}$ will accumulate around the $\mathbb{Z}_2$ vortex.
+This implies the existence of a zero mode with a fractionalized spin $S^z_{\text{eff}}=\frac{\hbar}{2}$, and the sign of the accumulated spin $S^z_{\text{eff}}=\pm\frac{\hbar}{2}$ corresponds to whether the zero mode is occupied or not.
+Remarkably, the existence of fractionalized $S^z_{\text{eff}}=\frac{\hbar}{2}$ in this model is direct evidence of spin fractionalization in the ground state \footnote{ It is an emergent fractionalization since the spin-$\frac{1}{2}$ quantum number is in the low energy subspace $\mathcal{G}$.
+In the lattice Hilbert space the deconfined spinons carry spin-1, but they can only be created by nonlocal string operators due to the incompatibility between the spin-$\frac{1}{2}$ quantum number and the local Hilbert space.
+Consequently the deconfined spinons have effective spin-1/2 quantum number in the low energy subspace $\mathcal{G}$. }.